-- 15.3.4. specific requirements for printing equipment - 15.3.4.1. if used for diagnostic evaluation - 15.3.4.1.1. weekly image density tests - 15.3.4.1.2. weekly image registration and resolution tests - 15.3.4.2. if not used for diagnostic evaluation - 15.3.4.2.1. quarterly image density tests - 15.3.4.2.2. quarterly image registration and resolution tests - 15.4.
-QC for Personnel Protective Equipment - 15.4.1. annual apron checks of lead apparel for cracks, holes or penetrations through the lead - 15.4.2. annual check of lead drapes for cracks, holes or penetrations through the lead. - 15.5.
-QC for RGE Testing Equipment - 15.5.1. annual calibration of radiation survey equipment - 15.5.2. biennial calibration of kVp and radiation exposure meters - 15.6.
+- 15.4.1.
+Annual apron checks of lead apparel for cracks, holes or penetrations through the lead; and - 15.4.2.
+Annual check of lead drapes for cracks, holes or penetrations through the lead. - 15.5.
+QC for RGE Testing Equipment - 15.5.1.
+Annual calibration of radiation survey equipment; and - 15.5.2.
+Biennial calibration of kVp and radiation exposure meters. - 15.6.
 QC Corrective Action - 15.6.1.
 Any equipment that does not meeting QC standards shall be removed from service, unless approved in writing by the CRE or IRRP. - 15.6.2.
 Any equipment removed from service due to not meeting a QC standard must be rechecked prior to returning to service. - 15.7.
 QC Record Maintenance - 15.7.1.
 A listing of all equipment used for QC shall be maintained by the CP.
 The list of QC equipment shall be maintained in a readily auditable form. - 15.7.2.
-A record of all calibration of instruments used for QC or on which QC is performed shall_be maintained by the CP.
-The record shall be maintained in a readily auditable form.
+A record of all calibration of instruments used for QC or on which QC is performed shall be maintained by the CP.
+The record shall be maintained Page 25 of 29 (Revision 23)

+in a readily auditable form.